norman-ags/black-bird/README.md

 https://api.platform.emapta.com/time-and-attendance/ta/v1/dtr/attendance?date_from=2025-09-26&date_to=2025-10-10

 This API call response is is below.
-And base from this information I should be already clocked in but in the UI it's saying "Not Clocked In"

 ```json {
     "timestamp": "2025-10-08T13:18:07.716Z",